Azure Data Lake Storage

 />

 [Azure Data Lake Storage Gen2](https://azure.microsoft.com/services/storage/data-lake-storage/) is a set of capabilities built on Azure Blob Storage for big data analytics.
-The Aspire Azure Data Lake Storage integration enables you to connect to Azure Data Lake Storage instances from your applications.
+The Aspire Azure Data Lake Storage hosting integration models Data Lake resources as children of an Azure Storage resource, and the client integration registers `DataLakeServiceClient` and `DataLakeFileSystemClient` instances for dependency injection.

 ## Hosting integration